greatspn/SOURCES/README.md

 After you have installed Xcode, brew, and the required dependecies, follow the Linux/Unix instructions to compile Meddly and GreatSPN.
-You could also need to install MacTex to have the (optional) `epstopdf` command, needed by some visualization functionalities.
+You could also need to install MacTex to have the (optional) `epstopdf` command, needed by some visualization tools.